 This old fashioned lemon pie recipe makes 2 or 3 pies, according to your liberality in filling or size of your plate.
 Bake with 2 crusts (350°F).

 Raisins, 1 pound; 1 lemon, prepared as above; sugar, 1 cup; flour, 2 tablespoonfuls.

 Directions: Stew the raisins 1 hour, leaving just water enough to cover them; then, having rubbed the flour smooth in a little cold water, mix all and make 3 pies.
 (Bake at 360°F.)

-Remarks. —Either of these easy raisin and lemon pie recipes may be baked with or without upper crust, as you choose, generally without. —Dr. Chase
+Remarks. —Either of these old fashioned lemon pie recipes with raisins may be baked with or without upper crust, as you choose, generally without. —Dr. Chase